brevzin/brevzin.github.io/_posts/2022-09-23-copy-on-write.md

 But my goal isn't really to talk about why Copy-on-Write is a good idea or a bad idea.
 Let's talk about how to implement it.

-If I had wanted to write a regular `vector<T>`, I'd have pieces like this (obviously there's more to `Vector` than this, but this is good enough for demonstration purposes)
+If I had wanted to write a regular `Vector<T>`, I'd have something like this (obviously there's more to `Vector<T>` than this, but this is good enough for demonstration purposes)

 ```cpp
 template <class T>